 Under the microcontroller or a component can offer you more real estate for your traces.
 Just beware of creating a short circuit.
 The conductive thread or fabric may touch two open metal spots on the bottom of the board, causing a short.
 Double check to see if there is danger of that before drawing and making your trace.

 Build Circuit on Fabric

 To build your circuit on fabric, you have a choice of some soft conductive materials.
 The two you will be choosing from are conductive thread and conductive fabric.
-Read below for more info on either one.
 The thread gets sewn into the fabric, the fabric get’s ironed on.
-Immediately below you will see examples of a sewn conductive thread circuit.
+Below you will see examples of a sewn conductive thread circuit.

 Cut off tails and secure knots on the underside.
 Also, anywhere it will touch the skin, cover any exposed conductive thread, using more fabric or fusible interfacing.
 Skin is conductive too and gets even more so when a person perspires.